 Q: Can I grind my own beef at home?

 Yes, and it's a good idea!
 Less time between grinding and cooking equals juicier, more tender burgers, so you may want to grind the beef yourself at home just before shaping and bagging the burgers.
-You can do this using a dedicated meat grinder or a meat grinder attachment for a stand mixer (make sure the beef stays very cold during the grinding process), or in a food processor.
+You can do this using a dedicated meat grinder or a meat grinder attachment for a stand mixer (our review of the best meat grinders is right here), or in a food processor.
 To chop beef in a food processor, trim off any excess connective tissue, cut the beef into one-inch cubes, place the cubes in a single layer on a plate, and place them in the freezer until they develop a thin, hard, icy crust, about 15 minutes.
 Working in half-pound batches, pulse the cubes in a food processor until finely ground.

 Q: What's the best way to shape burgers when preparing them for my precision cooker?